Victims of Crime

 -

-Under the law, victims of crime have a right to certain information about the person who harmed them while that person is under the jurisdiction of the Parole Board of Canada.
+Under Canadian law, victims are entitled to specific information about the offender while they remain under the jurisdiction of the Parole Board of Canada.